ceumicrodata/onboarding/_episodes/04-server.md

 Most of the time, however, you work in your sandbox.

 You can create aliases that simplifies your access to you sandbox and beadbox.
-For that, you need to add the following commands to your `.bashrc` file.
+For that, you need to add the following commands to your `.bashrc` file: (substitute your username appropriately)

 The `.bashrc` is located in your home folder (`home/USER`).
-(substitute your username appropriately)

 `alias sandbox='cd /srv/dropbox_encrypted/USER_sandbox'`
 `alias bead='/srv/dropbox_encrypted/bead-box/bead'`